Zyy438/fpga_uart/README.md

 ## USB to TTL as well as CH340

 RS232 requires a big port and the according cables are already not that popular nowadays.
 Fortunately, USB to TTL is a good solution to this.
 A CH340 chip can convert USB signal to TTL signal and thus a host laptop can communicate with the FPGA board directly through a usb cable.
 To achieve this, just connect the FPGA's signal output port (in this project called 'uart_s') with CH340 TXD port and connect the FPGA's signal receive port (in this project called 'uart_r') with CH340 RXD port.
-Then connect CH340 D+ with D+ port in usb port, so as CH340 D- port and D- port in usb port.
+Then connect CH340 D+ with D+ port in usb port, so as CH340 D- port and D- port in usb port.[2]
 <img width="712" alt="RH340" src="https://user-images.githubusercontent.com/73535458/123538781-f8763880-d768-11eb-93c2-52b7e71e8236.png">